jManAscending/DnDHouseRules/README.md

 Cursed items have two main properties that set them apart from other magic items:
 * They cannot be de-attuned (and sometimes cannot be physically removed) unless targeted by specific spells such as Remove Curse or Greater Restoration.
 * They may or may not have abilities that are not learned at the time of initial attunement.

-## Custom Backgrounds
-You may choose any two skill proficiencies and one tool (or weapon) proficiency, if you don't think the ones provided by whichever background you choose fit your character's backstory.
-If you really want to, I can also create a custom background feature for you, but bear in mind that I have screwed that up before.

 ## Crit Damage
 If you choose to add dice from a resource or ability after you hit instead of before, the additional dice are not doubled if the attack is a critical.